Harsh-Srivastav123/quizApp_backend/README.md

 # QuizApp - Spring Boot Project

-QuizApp is a web application built with Spring Boot that allows users to access a list of questions, perform CRUD (Create, Read, Update, Delete) operations on questions, filter questions by topics, create user profiles, take quizzes, and store quiz responses in a MySQL database.
-It also integrates with Cloudinary for user profile image management.
+QuizApp, powered by Spring Boot, is a dynamic backend application revolutionizing the quiz experience.
+Users enjoy seamless CRUD operations on questions, with easy topic filtering.
+Personalized profiles with Cloudinary-managed images enhance user engagement.
+Robust security features, including Spring Security and JWT authentication, safeguard user data.
+Unique to QuizApp is the ability to generate custom question papers and the question are randomly picked from all difficulty level to provide balance paper, adding a personalized touch to quiz sessions.
+User can make their profile to take quiz and keep track record of their progress .
+MySQL integration stores responses for progress tracking.
+Hosted on Railway, QuizApp ensures scalability and reliability, making it a go-to platform for interactive and secure quizzing.

 ## Table of Contents